Getting You Started

 configuration applied, a wait period is recommended to allow the configuration

-to stabilize; this is achieved with the key sleep
+to stabilize; this is achieved with the key sleep, specified in seconds.

 When applying configurations, we may see some error or warning messages which